zsofimajor/aliit-builder-hub/builder-program/index.md

     This is separate from your <strong>lifetime Zealy XP</strong>, which continues to accumulate over time and is used to determine your eligibility for the <a href="{{ '/builder-program/' | relative_url }}">Aliit Fellowship</a>.
 Reaching 1500 lifetime XP qualifies you to apply for the Fellowship, regardless of how many monthly sprints it took you to get there.
   </p>
 </div>

-## How the Builder Program works

-The Builder Program runs in monthly sprints.
-During each sprint, you complete Zealy quests, earn XP, and qualify for a share of the monthly NIGHT reward pool.

 ### 1. Join the sprint